Behavioral and Mental Health

 Grief transforms the traditions and memory-making we wait for each year into difficult reminders that life looks, sounds, and feels different.

-The only thing that will make it worse is to hide or mask your grief.
+Grief hurts.
+And the only thing that makes it worse is to hide your grief.

 Instead, Julie invites anyone who’s grieving this holiday season to remember that grief is difficult and that that’s enough.